dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 But here's the honest part: a mission does not solve every boundary problem.
 Here's what AAuth actually does at each hard edge, and where the edge still bites:

 - **The finished job (the stale note).** AAuth gives a mission an ending: the agent can mark it complete, and the person can terminate it, after which the trusted party refuses anything further.
 Tokens are short-lived too, and every renewal lets the shop weigh in again.
-What's *not* nailed down yet is the finer lifecycle, like telling "done" apart from "paused for review."
-That's left to a future companion spec.
+Notably, a mission has just two states, active or terminated, with no "paused" in between.
+That's a deliberate choice, not an omission: since the agent can only check back by polling, a long pause is effectively the same as ending the mission and starting a fresh one later, which also keeps the old mission's log intact for audit.
+What *is* still being worked out is the richer lifecycle around that, things like revocation flows and administrative controls, which are left to a future companion spec.
 - **Calling it off vs. actually stopping ("Sam, stop!").** AAuth lets the person revoke tokens and terminate the mission, so no *new* approvals are handed out.
 What it can't promise is that work already in motion halts the instant you say stop; that depends on how short-lived the tokens are and how eagerly each shop re-checks.
 Withdrawing authority lives in the protocol; guaranteeing the hands stop moving is a deployment concern.
 - **Hand-offs (the little brother, the back-order).** This one AAuth answers squarely: every delegation is recorded as a chain leading back to the person, so the final party can see exactly who acted for whom.
 The part still being worked out is *containment*, proving each hop stayed inside the original job rather than just tracing that it happened.
-- **Drift (the wandering cart).** This one the protocol deliberately doesn't try to solve.
-Watching an agent's overall trajectory over time is a job for the system built on top of AAuth, not for the authorization protocol underneath it.
+- **Drift (the wandering cart).** The protocol doesn't define a trajectory-analysis algorithm, but it isn't blind to drift either.
+A mission isn't tied to one shop; it spans every resource the agent touches, and every request under it flows through the Person Server, which keeps a running mission log of everything the agent has done.
+So the PS is the one party that sees the *whole* shopping trip across all the shops at once, and it's positioned to judge whether the pattern still fits the original intent, not just whether each item is individually fine.
+AAuth concentrates that context in one place; deciding what counts as wandering is left to the PS and whoever it asks, a human or an AI reviewer.

 So the mission layer is important in practice.
 It gives you a place to *attach* governance, audit, and a kill switch, not a promise that every edge is sealed.
 The useful systems are the ones that name these edges out loud and keep working on them.